 A Life Worth Remembering

-While he lived a long and prosperous life, Sebi originally suffered from asthma, diabetes, impotency and obesity.
-His first trip to the United States in search of cures for his ailments was unsuccessful.
-After venturing down to Mexico, however, Sebi struck some luck with a local herbalist who was able to heal him.
+While he was living a prosperous lifestyle, he was suffering from asthma, diabetes, impotency and obesity.
+His first trip to America was to find a cure for his ailments but it was not successful.
+After venturing to Mexico, a local herbalist was able to heal him.
 The herbalist also taught him the principles of his healing methods.

-His grandmother’s wisdom and his experience in Mexico invigorated Sebi’s decision to dedicate his life to holistic medicine.
-He spent the rest of his years promoting a holistic approach towards wellbeing, taking advantage of natural vegetation cell compounds equipped with the ability to cleanse and revitalize all cells within the human body.
-Among his many advocacies is the alkaline diet, which consists of foods that have high pH levels.
+Through his grandmother’s wisdom and his experience in Mexico, he became invigorated and made a decision to dedicate his life to holistic medicine.
+He devoted his life to promoting the holistic approach towards wellbeing, taking advantage of the natural vegetation’s cell compounds ability to cleanse and revitalize the cells within the human body.
+Among his many advocacies is the alkaline diet, which is eating mostly fruits, vegetables, soybeans, tofu, nuts, and legumes.

 Many of his supporters remain skeptical of his death and claims that there is a conspiracy on his arrest.
 Alfredo Bowman or Dr. Sebi might be gone, but his legacy lives on.
-From the alkaline diet and from the testimonials of his patients, including his celebrity patients, that his holistic methods continue to change the lives of those willing to believe.
+From the alkaline diet and from the testimonials of his patients, including his celebrity patients, that his holistic methods continue to change the lives of those who are willing to believe.

 "Legacy of Dr. Sebi"